 The Fit Out Guidelines for Mobile Food Premises(PDF, 594KB) provides easy to understand fit out requirements specifically for mobile food businesses.

-Temporary food premises operated by businesses and community groups and mobile food businesses are required to register with their principal council on Streatrader; an online platform developed by the Department of Health submit an application.
+Temporary food premises operated by businesses and community groups and mobile food businesses are required to register with their principal council on FoodTrader, an online portal developed by the Department of Health that has recently replaced Streatrader.

-Once you have submitted your application, please allow up to 14 days for processing.
+Please allow up to 14 days for processing after submitting your application.
 You are unable to trade until your premises has been registered or notified.

-For more information visit Streatrader or contact the Environmental Health team on 1300 653 356.
+For more information, visit the FoodTrader website or contact the Environmental Health team on 1300 653 356.

 If you are buying an existing food business, you can request a pre-purchase inspection prior to settlement to ensure the premises is registered and complies with the requirements of the Food Act and Food Standards Code, particularly if it is an ageing premises.